 Son’s place is only a few years old.
 He used to work for Phi but eventually started his own centre.
 I picked this place simply because the dorm accommodation looked nice, but it turns out this is probably the best centre to stay at in many regards.

 The beach boys are always there to launch and land you and the layout of the centre is very open so it’s perfect for watching a panoramic view of the lagoon and the other riders while enjoying your lunch.

 They’ve even got an incline barrel slider if you want to hone your park riding.
 The locals rode it hooked in and with straps and fins.
 Anything goes as long as you’re having fun!

-There’s no bar but the restaurant serve beer and food at good prices and quick service.
+There’s no bar but the restaurant serves beer and food at good prices and quick service.
 For the best value food however, head across the street to Hoàng Sáng guesthouse.
 Super cheap, super tasty and super friendly.
 The spring rolls are hand made and the banana milkshake with added Cream-O’s is to die for.
 This is also a good option for long term accommodation.

 The place is brand new but has the least water and also a bit less strong wind as it’s the one closest to the mountain.
 It’s more of a resort feel to the place and maybe better suited for families.
 It’s a good place to come for dinner though as the food is the best among the four centres.
 Prices are a little bit higher and the food takes a long time to prepare but the quality makes up for it.

 This is the most basic centre.
 Here you can live in a tent right in front of the lagoon.
 There is also a decent restaurant and storage available, but it’s more of a windsurf place.
 I assume that they will expand their offering in the upcoming years as the spot grows.